MortenFromElvebakken/SOFACE-assignment-01/README.md

 ```

 Make sure the following programs are installed and can be accessed from the systems path:
+(I will be working in visual studio code, with clang compiler..)

 - C/C++ compiler such as [gcc](https://gcc.gnu.org/), [msvc](https://visualstudio.microsoft.com/vs/features/cplusplus/) or [clang](https://clang.llvm.org/)
 - [CMake](https://cmake.org/)
 - [Python](https://www.python.org/)
 - [Git](https://git-scm.com/downloads)
+-
 - [Clang-Tidy\*](https://clang.llvm.org/extra/clang-tidy/)
 - [CppCheck\*](http://cppcheck.sourceforge.net/)
 - [Valgrind\*](https://valgrind.org/)

-Dependencies marked with '\*' are optional, but installing these are recommended as they will be used to check the code you submit.
+Dependencies marked with '\*' are optional, but installing these are recommended as they will be used to check the code you submit.(however valgrind for memory leak checks is not for windows.)

 On Ubuntu you can install these using: